grimmpp/ansible-inventory-browser/README.md

 * JSON highliting
 * Ability to add custom functions which can convert or enricht information to be displayed.
 * Autodetection if inventories change so that the structed data for the WebUI will be parsed again.
 (This shall be built-in the webserver part)
+* Configuration of custom columns shall be dynamic and also possible after parsing the inventories.
 * WebUI for generating settings file